bitcoin-dex/bitcoin-dex/bitcoin-dex.md

-# Bitcoin DeFi Vision
-The Bitcoin DEX originates in the following wish list for decentralised finance on bitcoin:

-1. A trustless stablecoin, "USDx", on top of bitcoin.
-2. A decentralised exchange with high liquidity for BTC/USDx.
-3. Instant and low-cost USDx transactions (probably via LN).
-4. Confidential transactions for USDx.

-Some of the above might be impossible, but the general direction of research seems to be fruitful.
-The purpose of this project is to systematically explore this vision for DeFi on Bitcoin in a product-oriented fashion.

-The following discusses a protocol for a decentralised exchange.
-For now, all other items on the wish list are ignored.
-If you're curious you can find a writeup of the [trustless pegs](https://github.com/bitcoin-dex/bitcoin-dex/blob/main/optimistic_2-way_peg.md) here.

 # Bitcoin DEX Protocol
 On a _Bitcoin DEX_ you can trade Colored Coins against Bitcoins.
 It is permissionless, non-custodial and requires no central party to operate it.
 Order matching happens mostly offchain, so the onchain footprint for a swap is small, which makes it feasible on top of bitcoin.
 By introducing [trust minimized orderbook servers](#trust-assumptions-for-orderbook-servers) to update orders offchain, the protocol becomes fast and responsive enough for market makers to provide liquidity.